gregsmi/cpg-deploy/azure/README.md

 # Deployment instructions for CPG infrastructure on Azure

-The following instructions are intended for the deployment of the Sample Metadata Server, Analysis Runner, and associated datsets.
+The following instructions are intended for the deployment of the Sample Metadata Server, Analysis Runner, and associated [datasets](./config/README.md).

 While the explanation below is intentionally thorough, the process for scripted deployment of the CPG infrastructure on Azure is fairly straightforward, involving the following logical steps: